rust-lang/book/src/ch06-02-option.md

 may or may not exist, you have to deal with that fact before you can assume it exists.
 In other words, you have to convert an `Option<T>` to a `T` before you can do `T` stuff with it.
-This helps catch one of the most common issues with null, generally: assuming that something isn't null, when it actually is.
+This helps catch one of the most common issues with null, generally: assuming that something isn't null when it actually is.

 So, how _do_ you get a `T` from an `Option<T>`?
 The option type has a large number of methods that you can check out in [its documentation], and becoming